-The Commission is now working with EU countries and stakeholders to implement the Court’s ruling.
-General information on enforcement can be found at the EU countries' controls webpage.
+The Commission is now working with EU countries and stakeholders to implement the Court's ruling.
+General information on enforcement can be found on the EU countries' controls webpage.
 The European Commission organises regular discussion with Member States during Regulatory Committees, namely:

 - 11 September 2018

 - 18 October 2018